fossasia/susi_linux/docs/raspberry-pi_install.md

     - http://rohankapoor.com/2012/04/americanizing-the-raspberry-pi/

     - You just need to change locale.
 Timezone and other changes illustrated in article are not needed.
-- For installation on devices running on Armv6 processors, Please use Java 8 (Either Oracle or OpenJDK).
+- For installation on devices running on Armv6 processors (e.g. Raspberry Pi Zero / Zero W/ Zero WH/ 1A/ 1B):
+    - Please use Java 8 (Either Oracle or OpenJDK).
         - For most debian based OS, including Raspbian, you may install OpenJDK's Java 8 JRE and JDK by running
         - `sudo apt install openjdk-8-jre* openjdk-8-jdk*`

 ## Steps
 #### **Clone repository and install dependencies**